-The Department of Education, Culture and Sport exercises general control over private education in Geneva in the fields of compulsory and post-compulsory education, and vocational training.
+The Department of Education and Youth exercises general control over private education in Geneva in the fields of compulsory and post-compulsory education, and vocational training.

 The Private Education Service is responsible for assuring this supervision.
 It issues the authorizations to open and to operate private schools.
 It also has the mission of informing the public, as well as the schools, and of publishing the list of authorized private schools on the Internet.

-The operation of a private school within the canton of Geneva is subject to a prior authorization from the Department of Education, Culture and Sport.
+The operation of a private school within the canton of Geneva is subject to a prior authorization from the Department of Education and Youth.
 It is issued as long as the general terms and conditions of operation do not comprise anything contrary to public policy, morality and hygiene.

 The application for authorization to operate a private school must be filed before the launch of the advertising campaign and the opening of the courses.
 The documents to be given to the Private Education Service must be translated into French, the official language of the administration of the Canton of Geneva.
 A sufficient lapse of time should be provided for the examination of the file.
 Further information, an interview, or the consultation of other services or organizations may sometimes prove to be necessary depending on the complexity of the project.